Every year, January comes, and so do my big fitness plans.

 Not in a month.
 Not in three months.
 Just 10 kg in a whole year.

 I picked this goal because it feels realistic.
-I don’t want fast results that vanish.
-I want slow, steady progress that sticks.
+I don’t want fast results that disappear.
+I want slow, steady progress that stays with me.

 Why I’m Focusing on Only One Goal